There are two types of people in the world.

 Entrepreneurs are folks who create things.
 Entrepreneurs are folks who live on their own terms.
 Entrepreneurs are a special group of people who have a passion for solving a certain problem and then create something that fixes it.
 You might have what it takes to be an entrepreneur but never really knew if it was a possibility.

 You may have had thoughts about starting your own business but never quite made the leap from the 9 to 5 into entrepreneurship.
-You may have thought of various side hustle ideas but never brought them to life.
+You may have thought of various side hustle ideas, or thought about starting an agency, but never brought them to life.
 You may have second guessed whether or not you had what it takes when in reality, you had all the right signs.
 In this post, I’m going to share with you the 40 signs that you have what it takes to be an entrepreneur.
 If you can connect with one, you might have what it takes.

 If you connect with forty, you definitely have what it takes.